Technology-Notes/Distributed-Systems-Complete/README.md

 ### Intro to Hadoop
 ![traditional vs Hadoop](https://raw.githubusercontent.com/agsrc/dist-sys-practice/master/images/hadoop1.PNG)

->Hadoop is the solution to complexities arised due to use of distributed systems.
+>Hadoop is the solution to complexities raised due to use of distributed systems.

 >Four Key characteristics are:
-1.Economical(any computer can be used) 2.Reliable(reistant to hard ware failure ) 3.Scalable(follows both horizontal and vertical scaling) 4.Flexible(slexibilty to use of structured/unstructured data)
+1.Economical(any computer can be used) 2.Reliable(rseistant to hard ware failure ) 3.Scalable(follows both horizontal and vertical scaling) 4.Flexible(flexibilty to use of structured/unstructured data)
 ![Hadoop Environment](https://raw.githubusercontent.com/agsrc/dist-sys-practice/master/images/Hadoop2.PNG)

->here program goes into data instead of vice versa(conventional approach(rdbms)-overloadig)
+>here program goes into data instead of vice versa(conventional approach(rdbms)-overloading)

->hadoop ecosystem comprises of 12 components(which can be classified under Data Ingestion, Data Analysis, Data Processing,Data Exploration,Workflow System, No SQl)
+>hadoop ecosystem comprises of 12 components(which can be classified under Data Ingestion, Data Analysis, Data Processing, Data Exploration, Workflow System, No SQl)
 ![Hadoop Stages](https://raw.githubusercontent.com/agsrc/dist-sys-practice/master/images/Hadoop3.PNG)

 ### analyze BigData With Hadoop